Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Pull Docker image from ECR
   * Reference sensitive data in Secrets Manager or SSM Parameter Store
 * ECS Task Role:
-  * Allows each task to have a specific role
+  * Allows each task to have a specific role -> provide permissions to the **container**
   * Use different roles for the different ECS Services you run
   * Task Role is defined in the *task definition*

+!!! note

+    Container instances have access to **all of the permissions** that are supplied to the **container instance role** through instance metadata

 #### Load Balancer Integrations